Jaya0831/DM_compiler/docs/DM_lib.md

 void disaggFree(GlobalAddress gaddr, uint64_t size){
     // Mira does not implement disaggFree in its code
-    // To support `disaggFree`, we need to implement garbage collection }
+    // To support `disaggFree`, we need to implement garbage collection

+    // Why does Mira not implement free function?
+I think it should be "without GC, we need disaggFree".
+    // Free function should always exist though otherwise it will leak remote memory.
+    // Also no need to care about double-free - it should not happen in normal programs in the first place.
+    // (that is, we transform the program correctly only when)
+    // We just replace free() call with our version.
+    //
+    // p.s. if malloc() and free() are libc functions, what transforms them into the form of `mem` dialect?
+}
 ```